simonthum/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 }
 ```

 :bulb:**NOTE: There are performance considerations when using an async state machine over directly returning the `Task`.
-It's always faster to directly return the `Task` since it does less work but you end up changing the behavior and potentially losing some of the benefits of the async state machine.**
+It's always faster to directly return the `Task` since it does less work, but you end up changing the behavior and potentially losing some of the benefits of the async state machine.**

 ## ConfigureAwait